 Simply put, Mobile-First is a website or app constructed primarily for smartphones, which expands up into other larger devices, such as tablets, laptops and desktops.
 Over the years we went from mobile versions of a website to RWD (Responsive Web Design), making the content not only available to mobile users but to look good.
 However, over the last decade, it has become more than just an concept or mindset.

-It’s not just looking good on a smartphone.
-Mobile-First is about proper structure for mobile - visually and technically.
-User experience, loading fast, intuitive interface, while meeting the optimum energy and data efficiency targets.
+It’s not just about looking good on a smartphone, Mobile-First is about proper structure for mobile – visually, technically and interactivly.
+User experience, fast load time, intuitive interface, while meeting the optimum energy and data efficiency targets.
 And, let’s not forget the content must be of quality, relevance and consumable for the mobile user and desktop users alike.

 There are still many designers, developers and marketing agencies telling anyone who will listen that Mobile-Friendly and Mobile-First are the same.
 They are NOT.
 Or, that Desktop-First and Mobile-First is about your content and target audience, so therefore choose the appropriate path for your target audience.
 Wrong.